Augusta University - Applied Health Sciences

 Neuroscience, Neural Rehabilitation, Spinal Cord Injury, Biomechanics (Shoulder, Hip, Knee, Gait), Degenerative Neurologic Diseases, Pediatrics (motor development),

-The Ohio State University - Neuroscience Graduate Program
+The Ohio State University - Neuroscience PhD Program

 University of California, San Francisco - Rehabilitation Science